mau-jac/1T6-F20/wk2/operating_systems.md

    - Use the file size to calculate the compression ratio.
 You can use ratio = 1- final / initial.

+10. Write down the compression ratios for each file in a file of  your choice (ex. a spreadsheet, Word file, txt file, picture, etc.)

+11. Include this document in the top level folder for this activity (Practice_1).

-10. Compress the top level directory *Practice 1.*
+12. Compress the top level directory *Practice 1.*

-11. Upload the final compressed folder to Moodle under **Practice Assignment**.
+13. Upload the final compressed folder to Moodle under **Practice Assignment**.